ickerwx/knowledgebase/README.md

 ### cheat

 You can use the `cheat` command to look for cheat sheets.
-These are little snippets of code to help you remember how to use a command etc. It was very much inspired by [cheat](https://github.com/chrisallenlane/cheat).
+These are little snippets of code to help you remember how to use a command etc. It was very much inspired by [cheat](https://github.com/cheat/cheat).
 For now, cheat is hard-coded to use a great paging tool called [bat](https://github.com/sharkdp/bat).
 This may change in the future, but probably won't.
 To use `cheat` you need to have `bat` in your `$PATH`.

 Use the `-l` switch to list available cheatsheets.
 You can use `-l substring` to limit search results.

 ```
 $ cheat -h
-usage: cheat [-h] [-n] [-l] [cheatsheet]
+usage: cheat [-h] [-n] [-l] [-o] [cheatsheet]

 Show command cheatsheets